mpatacchiola/blog/_posts/2016-12-21-dissecting-reinforcement-learning-2.markdown

     env.render()
     if done: break
 ```
 You can find the full example in the github repository.
-Given the transition matrix and the policy we defined the robot will reach the charging station after six steps.
-The most likely output of the script will be something like this:
+Given the transition matrix and the policy the most likely output of the script will be something like this:

 ```
  -  -  -  *      -  -  -  *      ○  -  -  *